“A restored farmhouse of Provençal inspiration with a shimmering pool and a sun-trap terrace, a short drive from a 5-mile beach”

 Babies (0-1 years), Children (4-12 years)

-The 2 Suites can each accommodate 2 additional beds and a baby cot.
-One of these rooms also has a TV, a DVD player and a basic kitchenette, which families will find useful.
+Rooms 6 and 7 can each accommodate 2 additional beds and a baby cot.
+Room 7 also has terrace and a basic kitchenette, which families will find useful.

 Baby cots are available on request.